-This site is dedicated to all my builds and love of travelling and seeking what is out there.
+This site is dedicated to all of my builds, the love of travelling, and seeking what is out there.
 The build journey for the ambulance project holds a special place.
-Not only is it my current vehicle but the process was planned more extensively and I have more to work with.
-The truck has been sitting in my Dad’s back yard for a couple of months before I could get to it.
-It gave me plenty of time plan and then change plans, repeat.
+Not only is it my current vehicle, but it’s the only build I’ve done from scratch.
+The truck has been sitting for a couple of months before I could get to it.
+It gave me plenty of time to plan and then change plans, repeat.

 A few words on why I ended up with this one.
 I’ve always thought an ambulance would make a great platform for a camper.
 Several years ago I climbed all over one and decided it wasn’t worth raising the roof.
 It was about 4″ shorter than I was and would have been a considerable amount of work to raise or cap.
 That combined with the lack of load capacity and relatively small space made me keep looking.

 Recently, when I decided the Firstroamer wasn’t big enough the search was on again.
 The leading contenders were the large European expedition trucks and the Fuso.
 I was leaning towards the Fuso when we had to get towed in my friends sprinter van.
 The driver showed up in a Medium duty Chevy C4500.
 We rode in the back of the crew cab and were duly impressed.
 The size scared me until I realized they have many different wheel bases.
 First I started looking at putting a total composites box onto the back of the chevy.
 It didn’t take long to stumble upon the C4500 ambulance.
 And when I say stumble I mean about a hundred hours of sitting in a dark corner staring at a screen.